mongodb/atlas-sdk-go/CONTRIBUTING.md

 We provide a git pre-commit hook to format and check the code, to install it run `make link-git-hooks`

+## Repository structure

+Repository contains following SDKs

+- `core`: (internal) contains information about version and other cross functional dependencies for all SDKs
+- `auth`: Atlas Auth SDK
+- `admin`: Atlas Admin SDK
+- `tools`: tooling used to generate Atlas Admin SDK.
+See [./tools](./tools) for more information.
+- `examples`: SDK examples

 ## Maintainer's Guide

 Reviewers, please ensure that the CLA has been signed by referring to [the contributors tool](https://contributors.corp.mongodb.com/) (internal link).